-Students entering the Environmental Science program must meet the basic admission requirements of the Faculty of Science and successfully complete at least 4 full-course equivalents (FCE) with a grade point average (GPA) of at least 2.80 calculated over the most recent course work to a maximum of 5 FCE (University of Calgary courses and/or transferable courses taken at other institutions).
+As space permits, a certain number of students who wish to gain admission to the second or third year of the program by transferring from other institutions or programs will be accepted.
+Any student requesting admission at this level must have successfully completed at least 4 full-course equivalents (FCE) with a grade point average (GPA) of at least 2.80 calculated over the most recent course work, to a maximum of 5 FCE.
+(University of Calgary courses and/or transferable courses taken at other institutions.)
 All grades within a session will be included except where the number of courses taken within a session exceeds that required to fulfill (to a maximum of) five FCE, in which case the highest grades will be used.